dmcginley/blog_django_bootstrap5_project4/README.md

 	Acceptance criteria:

 	1. Given that I'm the admin when I log in I'm able to go to the user section and see a list of users and who is online.

+&nbsp;

-"As an admin, I want to be able to login to the admin panel so that I can see the user's details and the user's profile on the same page"
+* "As an admin, I want to be able to login to the admin panel so that I can see the user's details and the user's profile on the same page"

 	Acceptance criteria: